StunxFS/stuge/README.md

 ### Asset Dependencies

 [Tiled](http://mapeditor.org) is used for maps and tilesets.
-For graphics, scripts, langs and sounds you can use any editor of your choice.
+For graphics, scripts, langs, sounds and musics you can use any editor of your choice.

 ## Building

-Just run `python3 tools/make.py`, or from **Sted**, just click the `Build` button.
+Just run `python3 tools/make.py`.

 ## Credits